marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 This script is targeted at anyone who wants to: i) visualize grain size features, ii) obtain a set of single 1D measures of grain size to estimate the magnitude of differential stress (or rate of mechanical work) in dynamically recrystallized rocks, and iii) estimate features of the actual 3D distribution of grain sizes from the population of apparent grain sizes measured in thin sections.
 These features include the estimation of the volume occupied by a particular grain size fraction and the estimation of the parameters that best describe the population of grain sizes (assuming that the distribution of grain sizes follows a lognormal distribution).
 The stereological methods implemented in the script assume that the grains have equant or near-equant (AR < 2.0) shapes, which includes most od the dynamically recrystallized non-tabular grains typically found in crustal and mantle shear zones (olivine, quartz, feldspar or calcite) and ice when bulging (BLG) or sub-grain rotation (SGR) are the main recrystallization process.
 For studies involving tabular objects far from near-equant objects, we recommend other approaches such as those implemented in the *CSDCorrections* (Higgins 2000).
 See the references list section for details.

 ***Why use apparent grain size measures instead of measures estimated from the unfolded 3D grain size distribution in paleopiezometry studies?***
 One may be tempted to use a stereological methods to estimate the midpoint of the modal interval or any other parameter based on the actual grain size distribution rather than using the mean, median, or frequency peak of the apparent grain size distribution.
 We think that there is no advantage in doing this but serious drawbacks.
-3D grain size distributions are estimated using a stereological model, therefore the estimation of the modal interval (or the mean or median) depends on the robustness of the model.
+The rationale behind this is that 3D grain size distributions are estimated using a stereological model and hence the accuracy of the modal interval (or the mean or median) depends on the robustness of the model.
 Unfortunately, stereological methods are built on several (weak) geometric assumptions and the results will always be, at best, only approximate.
 This means that the precision of the estimated 3D size distribution is **much poorer** than the precision of the original distribution of grain profiles, since the latter is based on real data.
 In short, use stereological methods only when you need to estimate the volume occupied by a particular grain size fraction or investigating the shape of the actual grain size distributions, otherwise use measures based on the apparent grain size distribution.

 ***Why the grain size distribution plots produced by the GST script do not use the same units as the classic CSD charts?***
 As you may noticed classic CSDs charts (Marsh, 1988) show in the vertical axis the logarithmic variation in population density or log(frequency) in mm<sup>-4</sup>, while the stereological methods put in the GrainSizeTools (GST) script returns plots with a linear frequency (per unit volume).
 This is due to the different aims of the CSDs and the plots returned by the GST script.
 Originally, CSDs were built for deriving two things in magmatic systems: i) nucleation rates and ii) crystal growth rates.
 In these systems, small grains are more abundant than the large ones and the increase in quantity is typically exponential.
 The use of the logarithm in the vertical axis helps to obtain a straight line with the slope being the negative inverse of the crystal growth x crystallization time.
 Further, the intercept of the line at grain size = 0 allows estimating the nuclei population density.
 In recrystallized rocks, there is no grain size equal to zero and we usually unknown the crystallization time, so the use of the CSDs are not optimal.
 Furthermore, the use of the logarithm in the vertical axis has two main disadvantages for microstructural studies: (i) it obscures the reading of the volume of a particular grain fraction, a common target in microtectonic studies, and (ii) it prevents the easy identification of the features of grain size distribution, which is relevant for the two-step method.